-OpenApp were approached to help an existing recruitment process identify and align communities most in need with available mental health professionals & determine the most equitable hiring locations.
-This was the first step in an attempt to balance the provision of Ireland's mental health services across the country.
+OpenApp were approached to help identify and align communities most in need with available mental health professionals & determine the most equitable hiring locations.
+This was the first step in an attempt to balance the provision of Ireland's mental health services across the country in an existing recruitment process.

 Taking a custom software development approach offered the opportunity to fulfill this need.
-With the most critical mental health needs clearer, the HSE could better allocate MH services and better support communities based on their individual requirements.
+With the most critical mental health needs clearer, the HSE could better allocate mental health services and better support communities based on their individual requirements.

-- Identifying the population served by each centre.
+- Identify the population served by each centre.

 - Sort those areas with least access or provision of staff on a population basis.

-- developed scenarios for modeling migration and fertility patterns by location.
+- developed scenarios for modelling migration and fertility patterns by location.

-- validated and populate the models with support from the Central Statistic Office.
+- validated and populate the models with support from Ireland's national Central Statistics Office.

-- utilised custom staffing levels uploaded by client.
+- utilised custom data sets provided by the client.